wahlstedt/codebook/README.md

 ### Printing
 To make sure all page elements print out, enable the "background graphics" option.

-Chrome is recommended and known to produce correct pages.
 Safari seems to have issues with printing and can split up pages in weird ways.

+### Browser support
+Chrome is recommended and tested to produce printable pages.

+Layouts will not work properly in Safari versions prior to v15.

 ## Acknowledgements
 Inspired by [cnpaperplay](https://github.com/dcmouser/cnpaperplay) which in turn is based on the boardgame